maxhougas/dicom/README.md

 [top](#top) [toc](#table-of-contents)

 ### Linux
-- The make file assumes you have access to BASH--shell expansion is used excessively
+- Makefile assumes you have access to BASH--shell expansion is used excessively

 [top](#top) [toc](#table-of-contents)